Deanna Nolan

 Deanna Nicole "Tweety" Nolan (Деанна Нолан; born August 25, 1979) is a retired American-Russian professional basketball player for UMMC Ekaterinburg of the Russian Premier League as well as the Russia women's national basketball team.
 Her primary position is shooting guard, but occasionally plays the point guard position.
 Her original name was Deana, but was legally changed to Deanna in 2000.
-She went to Flint Northern High School where she graduated and took that school state to state champs.
+She went to Flint Northern High School where she graduated and took that school to the state championship, which they won.
 Nolan was inducted in October 2024 into the Michigan Sports Hall of Fame in Detroit.

 Early life

-Nolan attended Flint Northern High School where she led her team to back to back Michigan state championships in 1994 and 1995, and was crowned as Michigan's 1995 Miss Basketball.
+Nolan attended Flint Northern High School where she led her team to back to back Michigan state championships in 1994 and 1995, and was crowned as Michigan's 1996 Miss Basketball.

 College career

 Nolan graduated in December 2001 with a degree in child and family development from the University of Georgia.
 Overall, she helped the Lady Bulldogs achieve an 86–12 record overall during her collegiate career.

 As a senior, Nolan earned 2001 All-SEC Tournament Team honors.